-- (i) The concept of a charitable or religious society or a charitable and religious society should be retained, as also the concept of income applied for charitable or religious purpose. - (ii) A certain percentage of their income (15-20%) should be allowed to be retained for general and running expenses. - (iii) (a) They should be allowed to accumulate funds for their objects for a period up to 5 years.
-This should be treated as income applied for charitable or religious purposes. - (b) They should also be allowed to a form a "corpus fund" out of their income, which corpus would be subject to the same conditions as corpus formed out of donations and this should not be treated as income, but like donation by others for corpus. - (iv) Educational institutions and hospitals per se should be exempted from tax if they are wholly or substantially financed by Government or if their gross receipts do not exceed a specific limit (say Rs.2 crores) and included in the Seventh Schedule. - (v) Religious societies, the benefit of which is not restricted to private religious purpose, should be eligible for tax exemption, even if they are not registered under the Central or State legislation for regulation of religious endowments or trusts.

-- (vi) Capital expenditure should be allowed as outgoing even if it is not in an investment asset, e.g., works of public utility; or buildings for educational institutions; hospitals; pilgrim houses, etc. - (vii) Tax exemption should continue to be granted to charitable and religious societies in existence before passing of the new legislation.
-Any new regime should apply to societies and trusts formed after coming into force of the new legislation. - (viii) Government grants should be excluded from gross receipts.
+- (i) A certain percentage of their income (15-20%) should be allowed to be retained for general and running expenses without any restriction of its use within 3 years. - (ii) (a) They should be allowed to accumulate funds for their objects for a period up to 5 years.
+This should be treated as income applied for charitable or religious purposes. - (b) They should also be allowed to a form a "corpus fund" out of their income, which corpus would be subject to the same conditions as corpus formed out of donations and this should not be treated as income, but like donation by others for corpus. - (iii) Educational institutions and hospitals per se should be exempted from tax if they are wholly or substantially financed by Government or if their gross receipts do not exceed a specific limit (say Rs.2 crores) and included in the Seventh Schedule. - (iv) Religious societies, the benefit of which is not restricted to private religious purpose, should be eligible for tax exemption, even if they are not registered under the Central or State legislation for regulation of religious endowments or trusts. - (v) Capital expenditure should be allowed as outgoing even if it is not in an investment asset, e.g., works of public utility; or buildings for educational institutions; hospitals; pilgrim houses, etc. - (vi) Tax exemption should continue to be granted to charitable and religious societies in existence before passing of the new legislation.
+Any new regime should apply to societies and trusts formed after coming into force of the new legislation. - (vii) Government grants should be excluded from gross receipts.
 They are subject to their own conditions.